matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr04/README.md

 # Task 2 - Investigation of network structures
 ## (2a) Your three miniwhoamicontainers miniwhoami_20411, miniwhoami_20412and miniwhoami_20413 each have an IPv4 interface eth0.
 Create a list for your three miniwhoamicontainers with the columns: container name, IP address, netmask, default gateway.
 Does the interface eth0 also have an IPv6 address?
 #
-The interface eth0 for the containers do not have an IPv6 addresses
+The interface eth0 for the containers do not have IPv6 addresses
 #
 | ContainerName     | IP_Address        | NetMask            |DefaultGateway      |
 |:-----------------:|:-----------------:|:------------------:|:------------------:|